carsondobiash/tripCo/sprint3.md

 ## Plan

 *An introductory paragraph describing what you expect to accomplish this sprint that will achieve the goal.*
+At the beginning of this sprint, our team will focus on finishing up some lingering epics from previous sprints.

 *Include any design diagrams prepared during sprint planning (user interface, component diagram, component/state/hierarchy, etc.) with a short paragraph or each.

 Epics planned for this sprint.

-1. User: I want to determine the distance between a pair of destinations
+1. User: I want to determine the distance between a pair of destinations.
 2. All clients and servers must interoperate!
-3. User: I want to make and save changes to the trip:
+3. User: I want to make and save changes to the trip.
-  The user wants to be able to add or remove destinations, as well as choose different starting locations.
-In addition to this, the user also wants to be able to reverse the trip, find new destinations and save all changes made to the trip.
 4. User: I want to design a trip from scratch so I can stop using the other tool.
 5. User: I want to choose what information is displayed in the itinerary and map.
 6. User: I want my trips to be shorter.